| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 as long distance visitation costs, income tax considerations and

+the overall financial condition of the parties.
+Q. What is mediation?
 A. Mediation is a process of dispute resolution that attempts

 to help the parties solve their dispute without the ultimate intervention